-This lovely cake is the perfect combination of flavors and textures.
-The warm maple syrup blends perfectly with pecans for an out of this world cake, the maple frosting is amazing too!
-Dessert is served and it’s delicious!
+This lovely maple pecan cake recipe has the perfect combination of flavors and textures.
+The warm maple syrup blends perfectly with pecans for an out of this world dessert.
+The maple frosting is amazing too!

-It is World Class Cakes, 250 Classic Recipes from Boston Cream Pie to Madeleines and Macarons by Roger Pizey.
-Ta da!
-And let me tell you, if you are a person that loves to thumb through a cookbook and be awed by the photography, this is a book for you.
+This recipe is heavily adapted from World Class Cakes, 250 Classic Recipes from Boston Cream Pie to Madeleines and Macarons by Roger Pizey.
+If you are a person that loves to thumb through a cookbook and be awed by the photography, this is a book for you.

 My Uncle Steve turned 60 last month and I was really excited to have such a great occasion to bake a cake!
 So I looked at the cakes in the list for the month in an effort to pick something that would work as a good extra special birthday cake.